The Social Circle City Council will meet at 6:30 p.m. on April 9 for their monthly work session. Click the PDF to read what's on the agenda.

 Social Circle has responded to accusations made by former director of public safety Tom Fox.

 In January, 2013, our Better Hometown Program will celebrate its 15th year anniversary.
 The Better Hometown Program, launched by former Governor Zell Miller, is a downtown revitalization effort for smaller cities sponsored by the Georgia State Department of Community Affairs (DCA) in partnership with Georgia Power, the Georgia Municipal Association and the State Department of Industry, Trade and Tourism.
 The first five pilot BHT cities in Georgia received a small "welcome-to-the-program" monetary grant.
-After that, ...
+After that, state assistance to BHT designated communities has been in the form of technical assistance, manager/board training and coordinated networking opportunities.
+The program relies on ...

 It looked a little bit more like Christmas in Social Circle as the community gathered together for the annual Lighting of the Tree ceremony on Saturday night.